Appeal Process

 From 1st January 2018 this appeal form should be sent to:

-The Pensions Appeal Tribunal, 126 George Street, Edinburgh, EH2 4HH
+The Pensions Appeal Tribunal Scotland, 126 George Street, Edinburgh, EH2 4HH

 War Pension Scheme(WPS) Claims